csessig86/leaflet-maps-intro/readme.md

 			fillOpacity: 0.8
 		}
 	}

 	L.geoJson(iowa_counties, {
 		style: setStyle
 	}).addTo(map);
 	```

-* This function is ran every time a shape is put on the map.
-Since Iowa has 99 counties, this function will run 99 times when creating this map.

-* Each county it loops through is an object, with a couple of data points, including the shape of the county and the population (which I added with QGIS).
-We're after the county's population, and the population variable within the onEachFeature function grabs it.
-It's stored as a string in the object, so we need to convert it to an integer using the handy [parseInt function](http://www.w3schools.com/jsref/jsref_parseint.asp).
-We store it as population_num.
+* Each county setStyle loops through is an object, with a couple of data points, including the shape of the county and the population (which I added with QGIS).
+We're after the county's population, and we can grab it by calling feature.properties.population.

-* Now that we have the county's population
+* This value is sent to the setColor function, which sets the color of the county based on its value.
+The population is stored as a string in the object, so we need to convert it to an integer using the handy [parseInt function](http://www.w3schools.com/jsref/jsref_parseint.asp).

+* The setColor function looks at the population and it assigns it a color.
+The higher the population, the darker the green.
+The colors were grabbed from [ColorBrewer](http://colorbrewer2.org/).

+#####That's it!